 Then this morning, a consultant I work with showed me a website, My Sweet 16, that shows the 1st 16-tweets by any given twitter user.
 Now that was a little scary to see.
 It just goes to remind you that everything you do on the web is out there permanently!
 It’s often hard to remember that, but keep it in mind.

 Hello and welcome to Leanne's Life!
 Before anything else - please know that this is my own personal blog and is in no way affiliated with my employer or any other company.

 Now a little bit about me: I'm a native of Central Florida and work at Walt Disney World Resort.
 (And yes, it's a dream job!)
 Prior to my magical days at Disney I spent nearly 10 years at WFTV Ch-9 in Orlando.
 I'm a graduate of Rollins College.
-I love animals so you'll probably see quite a few stories here about my babies, Mikita and Jefferson.
+I love animals so you'll probably see quite a few stories here about my babies, Mikita and Jake.

 I hope you'll enjoy my posts.
 Topics will be wide ranging from amusing stories about daily life to the excitement about something that happened at work, or maybe just my random (and sometimes silly) thoughts on something.
 Who knows!?

 Thanks for visiting and please comment so I know what you're thinking.